kinmax/MODDED_FD/README.md

 This is a modified version of Fast Downward to turn it into a landmark extractor.

-This repository does not contain all artifacts needed to build Fast Downward.
-You will still need to clone it from FD official repository.

 All modifications made are in ```src/search/landmarks/landmark_factory.cc```, more precisely around lines 80-83

+You can build this project and use it as a landmark extractor.

+For more information on how to use Fast Downward, please go to their official website: http://www.fast-downward.org/.

 -------------------------------------------------------------------------------------